Who Was Prince Philip?

 Official Activities and Family Affairs

-Philip has remained the queen's consort for more than six decades, having accompanied her in her official duties and appearances throughout the world.
-Additionally, he has participated in the work of many organizations, particularly favoring those focused on the environment, athletics and education.
+Philip remained the queen's consort for more than six decades, having accompanied her in her official duties and appearances throughout the world.
+Additionally, he participated in the work of many organizations, particularly favoring those focused on the environment, athletics and education.
 Philip launched the Duke of Edinburgh's Award in the mid-1950s, with a focus on youth achievement.
-He played polo until 1971 and has competed in carriage and boat racing, with piloting airplanes, oil painting and art collecting also among his hobbies.
+He played polo until 1971 and competed in carriage and boat racing, with piloting airplanes, oil painting and art collecting also among his hobbies.

-While largely avoiding personal scandals, Philip is known for his outspoken nature and controversial remarks.
+While largely avoiding personal scandals, Philip was known for his outspoken nature and controversial remarks.
 In honor of his 90th birthday, in 2011, the Daily Mirror published a list of "90 classic gaffes" that were attributed to Philip over the years.

 After Princess Diana died in a car crash in 1997, Philip participated in her funeral, walking with grandsons William and Harry in the procession.
-Months later, Mohamed Al Fayed publicly accused Philip of being a racist who orchestrated the car crash that killed Mohamed's son, Dodi Fayed, and Diana.
+Months later, Mohamed Al-Fayed publicly accused Philip of being a racist who orchestrated the car crash that killed Mohamed's son, Dodi Fayed, and Diana.
 An official inquest found no evidence of conspiracy, however, and the crash was ruled accidental.

-Having previously dealt with such ailments as a blocked coronary artery and a bladder infection, in early June 2013, days before his 92nd birthday, Prince Philip underwent exploratory abdominal surgery.
+Having previously dealt with such ailments as a blocked coronary artery and a bladder infection, in early June 2013, days before his 92nd birthday, Philip underwent exploratory abdominal surgery.
 He was released from the London Clinic on June 17, following more than a week in the hospital.

-In early 2015, Australian Prime Minister Tony Abbott made Prince Philip a knight affiliated with the Order of Australia for his decades of royal service.
+In early 2015, Australian Prime Minister Tony Abbott made Philip a knight affiliated with the Order of Australia for his decades of royal service.
 In May 2017, it was announced that 95-year-old Philip, the longest-serving royal consort in British history, would retire from public engagements in the summer.
 One month later, he was hospitalized again with an infection, but was said to be in "good spirits."

-In April 2018, after he missed the traditional Maundy and Easter services, Prince Philip was admitted to King Edward VII Hospital in London for hip replacement surgery.
+In April 2018, after he missed the traditional Maundy and Easter services, Philip was admitted to King Edward VII Hospital in London for hip replacement surgery.
 The operation was successful, and the prince was discharged from the hospital eight days later.